GarlicRot/GarlicRot/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/GarlicRot/GarlicSight)
 [![GitHub All Releases](https://img.shields.io/github/downloads/GarlicRot/GarlicSight/total)](https://github.com/GarlicRot/GarlicSight/releases/download/v1.0.1/Garlic-Sight-1.0.1.jar)

 GarlicSight is a RusherHack plugin designed to enhance your crosshair information display.
-It offers detailed insights about the blocks and entities you're targeting, including information on mobs, players, and other entities in your line of sight.
-With GarlicSight, you can also customize display settings to toggle titles such as 'Block:', 'Entity:', 'Position:', or 'Health', giving you full control over the information presented on your screen.
+It provides detailed insights about the blocks and entities you're targeting, including information on mobs, players, and other entities in your line of sight.
+The plugin now also includes detailed Redstone component information, allowing you to view power levels, states, delays, and modes for various Redstone devices.
+With GarlicSight, you can fully customize display settings to toggle titles like 'Block:', 'Entity:', 'Position:', 'Health:', and more, giving you complete control over the information presented on your screen.

 ---